-Boyer's expanded definition of 'scholarship' takes us beyond the narrow confines of research to consider the need to recognise and reward not only the scholarship of 'discovery' but also that of integration of new knowledge, its application to social practice and teaching.(22) This is a hugely important distinction for medical education, as the vast majority of medical educators are not researchers, nor indeed do they have the opportunity to work across disciplinary boundaries to integrate new knowledge.
-What they can be, and often are, are excellent teachers and scholarly agents of change and improvement within medical education.
-This highlights a perennial problem in medical education, namely that funding for academic institutions, either through grants or vehicles such as the UK's Research Excellence Framework(23) is linked strongly to research output.
+Boyer's expanded definition of 'scholarship' takes us beyond the narrow confines of research to consider the need to recognise and reward not only the scholarship of 'discovery' but also to recognise and reward the integration of new knowledge, its application to social practice, and teaching and learning [27].
+This is a hugely important distinction for medical education, as the vast majority of medical educators are not researchers, nor indeed do they have the opportunity to work across disciplinary boundaries to integrate new knowledge.
+What they can be, and often are, are excellent teachers and scholarly agents of change and improvement within medical education (see Chapter 37).
+This highlights a perennial problem in medical education, namely that funding for academic institutions - despite recent attempts to redress the issue [28] - is linked strongly to research outputs.
 Similarly, teaching in clinical settings usually plays 'second fiddle' to clinical productivity.
-This has led to a situation where both academic and service institutions continue to emphasise staff involvement in activities other than teaching, an activity that remains largely unrewarded and unrecognised, and a challenge that new professional bodies such as the UK's Academy of Medical Educators have set out to address.(24)
+This has led to a situation where both academic and service institutions continue to emphasise staff involvement in activities other than teaching, such that teaching remains largely unrewarded and unrecognised.
+This is a challenge that professional bodies such as the UK's Academy of Medical Educators have set out to address [29].

-Medical education is complicated, contested and highly political.
-In a complex and uncertain world we need to make the best decisions about education, training and development that we can.
+Medical education is complicated, contested, and political.
+In a complex, uncertain, and networked world we need to make the best decisions about education, training, and development that we can and, as our final chapter outlines, engage in the leadership of change and improvement in an informed and intelligent way.
 For that, we need both scholarly medical educators and educational scholars.
-I hope that this book may contribute to their development.
+We hope that this book will continue to contribute to their development.